nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 TODO: How to mitigate this?

 ### 9.2.
-Data manipulation
+Data Manipulation

-Check transaction signature.
+#### Threat: Manipulating Transaction Payload

+By altering a transaction's payload when responding to a payload query an attacker can hamper nodes or even steal identities (e.g. DIDs).

+Countermeasures:
+- Nodes MUST verify the payload hash when receiving transaction payload.

 ## 8. Issues